 It’s free to use (if you have an email list of up to 2000 people) and is widely considered to be one of the best solutions for small business owners.

-Yes, there are alternatives to Mailchimp such as Active Campaign and ConvertKit, which offer more bells and whistles.
+Yes, there are other free alternatives to Mailchimp such as Mailerlite, or paid tools such as Active Campaign and ConvertKit, which offer more bells and whistles.
 But, if you’re just getting started with email marketing, I think you’ll find MailChimp perfectly adequate for sending regular newsletters and updates to your list of subscribers.

-MailChimp is also great because you can use it to deliver freebies and email ‘nurture sequences’.
+MailChimp is also great because you can use it to deliver free PDF downloads (lead magnets) and email ‘nurture sequences’ – an automated series of emails.
 These are easy to set up and can be set to send automatically when people join your mailing list.

 I send out my fortnightly ‘Connect Connection’ newsletter containing PR and marketing tips, articles and news updates using Mailchimp – sign up here if you’d like to receive these for yourself.